 How Much Does the North Carolina Designated Agent Cost?

-The North Carolina Designated Agent bond costs just $100 per year.
+The North Carolina Designated Agent bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?